Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Conclusion

 \section{Conclusion}

 Scaling iBMI systems to tens of thousands of channels in the future as well as removing the connecting wires would require significant compression of data on the device to reduce wireless datarates.
 Integrating the signal processing chain up to the neural decoder offers interesting opportunities to maximize compression.
-In this context, this work explores the usage of different neural network models and combines them with traditional signal filtering techniques to explore accuracy vs cost trade-offs where the cost is measured in terms of memory footprint and number of operations.
-Adding Bessel filtering improves the performance of all five NN models with Bidirectional (Bid) and block Bid filtering generating the state-of-the-art results in offline and online filtering respectively.
-In general, LSTM and SNN\_streaming models occupy the high and low ends of the pareto curves (for accuracy vs. memory/operations) respectively while SNN\_3D and ANN\_3D occupy intermediate positions.
+In this context, this work explores combining SNNs with traditional signal filtering techniques to improve their accuracy vs cost trade-offs where the cost is measured in terms of memory footprint and number of operations.
+Adding Bessel filtering improves the performance of both types of SNN models and block Bidirectional filtering generating the state-of-the-art results.
+Two filter variants for \textbf{high accuracy} and \textbf{low latency} are shown.
+In general, filtered \textit{SNN\_3D} and filtered \textit{SNN\_Streaming} models occupy the high and low ends of the pareto curves (for accuracy vs. memory/operations) respectively.
+Filtering the output of both ANN and SNN models with the high accuracy variant of Bessel filters exhibited statistically significant improvement in accuracy.

-\section{acknowledgment}
+\section{Acknowledgment}

 We acknowledge useful discussions with the Motor decoding group in Neurobench.
+The work done in this paper was partially supported by a grant from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. CityU 11200922).